 The building is the first and only bamboo theater in Vietnam and home to the famous Vietnamese Bamboo Circus.
 The structure features a 24-meter bamboo dome standing 13 meters high, a homage to the full moon, a sacred symbol in Vietnamese culture.

-As Hoi An is known for its full moon lantern festivals, the Lune Center’s illuminating dome and its location on the Bon River is somewhat theatrical in itself.
+As Hoi An is known for its full moon lantern festivals, the Lune Center’s illuminating dome and its location on the Bon River are somewhat theatrical in itself.

 A Brief History